-The adult-to-girl ratio for outings, activities, camping, and travel means a minimum of two registered, approved, adult volunteers who are unrelated, including one female, must be present for up to this number of girls:
+The adult-to-youth ratio means a minimum of two registered, approved, adult volunteers who are unrelated, including one female, for up to this number of Girl Scouts:

-- 6 Girl Scout Daisies
+- 6 Daisy Girl Scouts

-- 12 Girl Scout Brownies
+- 12 Brownie Girl Scouts

-- 16 Girl Scout Juniors
+- 16 Junior Girl Scouts

-- 20 Girl Scout Cadettes
+- 20 Cadette Girl Scouts

-- 24 Girl Scout Seniors

-- 24 Girl Scout Ambassadors
+- 24 Senior Girl Scouts - 24 Ambassador Girl Scouts

-With one extra registered, approved, adult volunteer for every additional:
+There should be one extra registered, approved, adult volunteer for every additional:

-- 1-4 Girl Scout Daisies
+- 1-4 Daisy Girl Scouts

-- 1-6 Girl Scout Brownies
+- 1-6 Brownie Girl Scouts

-- 1-8 Girl Scout Juniors
+- 1-8 Junior Girl Scouts

-- 1-10 Girl Scout Cadettes
+- 1-10 Cadette Girl Scouts

-- 1-12 Girl Scout Seniors
+- 1-12 Senior Girl Scouts

-- 1-12 Girl Scout Ambassadors
+- 1-12 Ambassador Girl Scouts

-Some high-adventure activities may require more adult-to-girl supervision than stated above.
-For those activities, the individual activity's safety activity checkpoints will provide the specific adult-to-girl supervision ratios.
+Some high-adventure activities may require more adult-to-youth supervision than stated above.
+For those activities, the individual activity's safety activity checkpoints will provide the specific adult-to-youth supervision ratios.
 Remember, some activities are less safe for younger members, particularly Daisies and Brownies.
 Younger Girl Scout members may not be permitted to participate based on their age, as appropriate, and this will be specified on the individual activity's safety activity checkpoints.
 In cases where younger girl participation is an option, but only under certain conditions, this is indicated on the first page of the individual activity's safety activity checkpoints.

-Note: For mixed-grade level troops (Multi-Level Troops), always use the adult-to-girl ratio for the lowest grade level in the troop.
-For example, if the troop consists of Daisies and Brownies, the Daisy adult-to-girl ratio should be followed.
+Note: For mixed-grade level troops (Multi-Level Troops), use the adult-to-youth ratio for the lowest grade level in the troop.
+For example, if the troop consists of Daisies and Brownies, the Daisy adult-to-youth ratio should be followed.

-Council Approval Requirement.
+Activity Council Approval Requirement.
 On the first page of each individual activity's safety activity checkpoints, you will see a field indicating whether your Girl Scout council requires you to have prior council approval to perform the activity.
 Council prior approval is required for those activities that are rated as high risk by Girl Scouts' national insurance carriers.
 A council may approve an activity once for the duration of the year or require individual approval each time the activity takes place.
 This is a council decision as local norms and laws vary from state to state.
 The three council approval requirement types are:

 - Required.
-You must check with your Girl Scout council for prior approval before taking girls. - Not Required.
+You must check with your Girl Scout council for prior approval. - Not Required.
 You do not need to check with your Girl Scout council for prior approval. - May Be Required.
 Your Girl Scout council will determine if prior approval is required.

 Activities Not Listed in Safety Activity Checkpoints.
 In a challenging, learn-by-doing environment like Girl Scouts, it is only natural that Girl Scout members will sometimes want to take part in activities that are not specifically addressed in Safety Activity Checkpoints.
-If safety checkpoints are not provided for a specific activity in Safety Activity Checkpoints the first step is always to contact your Girl Scout council to make sure your council approves of the activity.
+If safety checkpoints are not provided for a specific activity in Safety Activity Checkpoints, the first step is always to contact your Girl Scout council to make sure your council approves of the activity.